kube-tarian/tarian/README.md

 > ###### We want to maintain this as open-source to fight against the attacks on our favorite Kubernetes ecosystem.
 We can fight threats together as a community, by continuous contribution.

-##### Protech your Applications running on Kubernetes from malicious attacks by pre-registering your source code signatures, runtime processes monitoring, runtime source code monitoring, change detection, alerting, pre-configured & instant respond actions based on detections and also sharing detections with community.
+##### Protect your Applications running on Kubernetes from malicious attacks by pre-registering your source code signatures, runtime processes monitoring, runtime source code monitoring, change detection, alerting, pre-configured & instant respond actions based on detections and also sharing detections with community.
 Save your K8s environment from Ransomware!

 #